usmanustc/emril/README.md

 This repository contains the code and data used in the paper:

-**EMRIL** : Ensemble Method based on ReInforcement Learning for binary classification in imbalanced drifting data streams, Submitted to Neurocomputing 2024.
+**EMRIL** : Ensemble Method based on ReInforcement Learning for binary classification in imbalanced drifting data streams, Submitted to Neurocomputing, 2024.

 The main code file is available at the root folder in the form of Jupyter Notebook.
 The code is written in Python and may require some libraries to be installed prior to running.
 All synthetic data streams could be generated using the scripts available in data streams folder.
 Virtual and Real-world data streams used in the experiments are also available in a folder at root.
-Some data streams are heavier in size and could be obtained by correspondence with the authors.
+In case of any difficulty in using the code/data streams, please contact at the email given at the end.

 ✒️ __EMRIL Brief:__ EMRIL performs binary classification in imbalanced and drifting data streams.
 It could deal with highly imbalanced data characterized by various imbalanced difficulty factors.
 EMRIL is based on two major components.
 ICRC, which balances the batch data in terms of imbalance difficulty factors whereas EPM manages the ensemble pool using ReInforcement Learning framework.